The genealogy of nearly critical branching processes in varying environment: Model

-where for each $n \geq 1$ the family $\{\xi_{i,n}, i \geq 1 \}$ consists of independent random variables with distribution $f_n$. \end{defi} Note that we enforce the BPVE to consist of a single individual in generation $0$.
-In the subsequent parts it will be useful to identify measures $f\in \mathcal{P}(\N_0)$ with their generating function
+where for each $n \geq 1$ the random variables $\{\xi_{i,n}, i \geq 1 \}$ are independent and distributed as $f_n$. \end{defi} Note that we assume that the BPVE starts from a single individual at generation $0$.
+Subsequently, it will be useful to identify a measure $f\in \mathcal{P}(\N_0)$ with its generating function

-where $f[k]$, $k \geq 0$, denotes the weight of the distribution $f$ in $k$.
+where $f[k]$, $k \geq 0$, denotes the weight of the distribution $f$ at $k$.
 Note that we will use the same symbol $f$ for the distribution as well as for the corresponding generating function $f(s)$.
 Recall that the first and second factorial moments of a random variable with distribution $f$ can be expressed as

-In the following we will consider a sequence $Z^{(N)}=\big( Z_n^{(N)}, n \geq 0\big)$ of branching processes in varying environment indexed by $N$.
-That is, we consider a sequence of environments $v^{(N)}=(f_1^{(N)},f_2^{(N)},\dots)$ and study the asymptotic probability for this process to survive $N$ generations as well as the asymptotic genealogy of the population at a large time.
+In the following, we consider a sequence $Z^{(N)}=\big( Z_n^{(N)}, n \geq 0\big)$ of branching processes in varying environment indexed by $N$.
+That is, we consider a sequence of environments $v^{(N)}=(f_1^{(N)},f_2^{(N)},\dots)$ and study the asymptotic probability that this process survives $N$ generations as well as the asymptotic genealogy of the population at large times.

 Due to the fact that we are working with a sequence of branching processes, all the quantities introduced so far as well as the quantities which will be introduced in the subsequent sections depend on $N$.
 Additionally, all expectations and probabilities will depend on $N$.
 For the convenience of the reader and to avoid overloading the notation, we will drop the superscript $N$ most of the times.
-The reader should keep the implicit dependency of $N$ in mind.
-Furthermore, whenever there is a sum ranging from $1$ to $\floor{Nt}$ we will abuse the notation and simply write $Nt$ as the upper limit.
+The reader should keep the implicit dependency on $N$ in mind.
+Furthermore, whenever a sum is ranging from $1$ to $\floor{Nt}$, we will abuse the notation and simply write $Nt$ as the upper limit.
 More generally, whenever no confusion is possible, we simply write $Nt$ instead of $\floor{Nt}$, as in $f_{Nt}$ or $\xi_{Nt}$.

 Finally, it is usual to encode the genealogy of a branching process as a random subset of the set of finite words